Damp and Condensation Mould

 Dampness can enter the building through the foundation walls from the wet ground.
 Cracks on the surface of walls, slabs, terraces, roofs, etc., allow the entry of moisture during rainy weather seasons.

-Rising damp and penetrating damp, both of these can contribute to condensation mould.
+There are two main types of damp - Rising damp and penetrating damp, both of which can contribute to condensation mould.

 Rising damp